NethermindEth/Forta-Agents/anomalous-tx-value/README.md

 ## Detect anomalous Transaction Value

 ### Overview
 This agents detects transactions that very high ETH values used.
-It checks every transaction one by one and evalute each of them by `THRESHOLD`.
+It checks every transaction one by one and evalutes each of them by `THRESHOLD`.

 ## Installation
 ```